HarshitPro1608/WizComm_Blog_Asst_Django/README.md

 # Frontend Overview
 Frontend is created from bootstrap classes and is defined in templates and static folders at respective places.
 Additionally whitenoise is used for static file storage and can interact with any server within wsgi to provide static files.

+# Features
+1. Pagination
+2. Profile Pic for User
+3. User Registration and Login

 # Testing SOP on Local Server